-With the current climate, it's super important to also clean your everyday jewelry, especially rings.
+With the current climate and scary germs galore, it's super important to clean your everyday jewelry, especially rings.
 It can seem intimidating, but we’re here to break it down for you into 3 easy to follow steps for all types of gemstones and metals.
 The most important thing is don't forget to wash, rinse and dry thoroughly under rings when washing hands.

 Scroll down for our 4 easy tutorials!

 1: CLEANING DIAMOND JEWELRY

 While diamonds are one of the strongest, hardest materials on earth, if they are not cared for, they are still susceptible to the damage of everyday wear.
 However, it is not usually the stone that’s in immediate danger – it’s often the diamond’s setting.
 But, even a diamond can lose some of its gorgeous shine if it’s not regularly cleaned.
 We recommend taking engagement rings to a jeweler (like us!) once a year for a professional cleaning and stone check.

 3) BRUSH: Gently brush the jewelry with a new soft toothbrush (ie not one that has been in your mouth or had toothpaste on it before!) to dislodge any dirt.
 Make sure to avoid brushing the diamond too vigorously to keep from dislodging the diamond from its setting.
 And don't forget to use the little bristles to get underneath the stone setting where lotion and dirt builds up.

 2) CLEANING GEMSTONE JEWELRY